 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1200D and the Canon 800D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.